whrc/ARTS/README.md

 If using Python, ensure you are in the repository directory and activate the conda environment by running: `conda activate rts_dataset`.
 Open **Tutorial/rts_dataset_formatting.ipynb** in either Jupyter Notebook or Jupyter Lab by running: `jupyter notebook` or `jupyter lab`.
 Follow the instructions in the script to format your data set.

-If using R, open the project, **rts_dataset.Rproj**, in RStudio.
+If using R, open the project, **ARTS.Rproj**, in RStudio.
 Open **Tutorial/rts_dataset_formatting.Rmd**.
 Install any missing packages required to run the script.
 Follow the instructions in the script to format your data set.
 If you encounter issues during uuid generation, make sure that **rts_dataset** is specified as the python interpreter in the python section of project options (Tools > Project Options > Python).

 ## Metadata Formatting Summary Example: